Northern Ireland Energy Forum 2026

-The decarbonisation of the economy is one of the key priorities set out by Economy Minister, Conor Murphy, MLA.
-Decarbonisation of energy use has become a priority for all governments amidst a worsening climate crisis.
-The market turmoil of recent years and the anxiety over energy security has only accelerated the drive towards developing indigenous renewable energy sources.
-The Minister has announced a ban on oil and gas licensing and will focus on the urgent need for delivery in electricity, heat and transport areas.
-In electricity, the first RESS auction is planned for 2025 with 2 GW needed to achieve the 2023 target of 80% of electricity from renewable sources.
-The reform of electricity connection policy is underway and the sector will see the introduction of smart metering.
+The decarbonisation of the economy is one of the key priorities set out in the Programme for Government and the recent energy market turmoil and the increasing anxiety over energy security has only accelerated the drive towards developing indigenous renewable energy sources.
+There is an urgent need for delivery right across the energy sector.
+In electricity, the first RESS auction is planned with 2 GW needed to achieve the 2030 target of 80% of electricity from renewable sources.
+The electricity sector will see significant investment in the coming years as the trend towards the electrification of the economy increases.
 The use of battery storage is also accelerating with utility scale storage projects now coming on stream.
 In heat, the focus for the sector is now on the development of biomethane, heat networks and geothermal sources.
-Transport will see an increase in electrification and the development of a green hydrogen sector offers scope to decarbonise the sector and to also deliver a long term storage solution for the energy system as a whole.
-The 2024 Forum comes at a time when developments are accelerating right across the energy sector and will bring together all these issues with a range of expert speakers.
+Looking further into the future, there is the prospect of green hydrogen and the development of a long term storage solution for the energy system as a whole.
+The 2026 Forum comes at a time when developments are accelerating right across the energy sector and will bring together all these issues with a range of expert speakers.

 Where